krtkush/krtkush.github.io/_posts/2025-04-13-computer-graphics-basics-with-compose-part-1.md

 With this, I conclude with my introduction to the computer's display system and how it draws on a screen/ canvas.

-In part II, we will draw the icons on the outer edges of the star.
+In part 2, we will draw the icons on the outer edges of the star.
 And finally, make the star smooth and rounded.